-Report No FDD For WIN95 - When no floppy disk drive is installed, set this option to No to release IRQ6 for passing Win95 logo.
+Report No FDD For WIN95 - While the FDD in "STANDARD CMOS SETUP" is set to NONE, set this option to No to release IRQ6 for passing Win95 logo.
 This option is irrelevant under normal operation.

 Video BIOS Shadow - This option controls the location of the contents of the 32KB of Video ROM beginning at the C0000h memory location.
 The settings are: